 Vitamin Deficiency TestsChoose category

 Why perform a vitamin deficiency test?

 We acquire most of our vitamins by consuming food.
-The exception is vitamin D: The sun vitamin can only be produced in our body when the skin is exposed to sunlight.
-Today, however, we spend most of our time indoors, meaning that our skin is only barely exposed to the sun.
+The exception here is vitamin D. The sunshine vitamin can only be produced in our body when the skin is exposed to sufficient sunlight.
+Today, however, we spend most of our time indoors, meaning that our skin is barely exposed to the sun.

-Vitamin deficiency tests from cerascreen
+Vitamin deficiency test kits from cerascreen®

 Do you belong to one of the risk groups and suspect a deficiency, or are you simply interested in how your vitamin levels are looking?
 Using the cerascreen® Vitamin D Blood Test and the Vitamin B12 Test, you can measure these vitamin levels with a vitamin deficiency test kit in the comfort of your home.
 Our vitamin deficiency tests allow you to take a small blood sample and then send it in to our specialist partner laboratory.

 You will then receive a results report within a few days, which will inform you of your vitamin levels and give you tips on how to get your vitamin levels back on track if there is a deficiency.